spatialwalk/AvatarKit-Web-Demo/README.md

 6. Click "Start Recording" and start speaking
 7. Click "Stop Recording" to send audio and receive animation
 8. Observe the character's real-time animation effects
+9. Adjust volume using the volume slider (0-100%)

 **Host Mode (Pre-recorded Audio/Animation):**
 > ⚠️ **Note**: Host Mode requires the SPAvatar server-side SDK to generate animation keyframes.
 The examples use pre-generated data files.